hm-choi/he_dap/README.md

 - Kurtosis
 - Pearson Correlation Coefficient (PCC)

-In this repository, only the code implemented on Lattigo is available, while the code based on HEaaN cannot be released public due to the restrictions of the HEaaN license.
+In this repository, only the code implemented on Lattigo is available, while the code based on HEaaN cannot be released public due to the restrictions of the HEaaN license (link: https://iheaan.com/?target=heaan-stat).

 ## Abstract
 Homomorphic encryption (HE) enables privacy-preserving analytics but remains hindered by high computational overhead.
 We find that the inverse square root—a key primitive in many statistical and machine learning workloads—exhibits inconsistent and often suboptimal performance across HE libraries and hardware.
 This stems from a core trade-off between two costly HE operations: evaluating high-degree Chebyshev polynomials to speed up Newton’s method versus performing bootstrapping to manage ciphertext noise.
 Because their relative costs vary by up to 6× across environments, any fixed configuration proves inherently inefficient. \